-A programme of field investigation and laboratory experiments is being carried out to answer these questions.
+A programme of field investigation and laboratory experiments was carried out to answer these questions.

 Participants: University of Oxford School of Geography and the Environment

 Programme and progress: Project complete.
 The final report was published in April 2018:

 Read more about this topic: